 The TikTok campaign was nominated under ‘Most Creative Social Influencer Campaign of the Year’, alongside Lenovo, Goodyear, Netflix, Sports Direct and the International Planned Parenthood Federation.
 See the list of Creative Moment Award winners.

 The Drum Awards is a global awards program which recognises best practice, the best companies and the best people from across the marketing and communications industry.

-The TikTok campaign has been nominated under 'Most Effective Use of Influencer Marketing'.
-We are in the final six competing against campaigns from Persil, Heineken, Pantene, McDonald's and TiNDLE.
+The TikTok campaign was nominated under ‘Most Effective Use of Influencer Marketing’.
+We were in the final six, competing against campaigns from Persil, Heineken, Pantene, McDonald’s and TiNDLE.
 See more about the Drum Awards entries.